 Most often you hear “Start your day in Paia Town.”
 Paia is great.
 Paia is lovely.
 Parking in Paia is a nightmare.
 Consider beginning a little out of the way, but not too far that it throws in a kink.
 Stillwell’s Bakery in Wailuku is off the hook with its freshly baked pastries and breads.

 This will not be a popularly accepted opinion by any guide book, but here goes anyway – Twin Falls– skip it.
 Traffic wise it puts you way ahead of the pack and on your way to finding an abundance of beautiful sights more worthy of your time.
 If I had a nickel for every time I’ve heard a local say this I could fill my tank for a cruise to Hana!

 It doesn’t take long on the Road to Hana to appreciate the ‘I Survived the Road to Hana’ T-shirts.
-The twists and turns keep you busy dividing your attention between the road, the scenery, and for some the nausea (see tips below!).
+The twists and turns keep you busy dividing your attention between the road, the scenery, and for some nausea (see tips below!).
 One place you need to be on high alert is approaching mile marker 16, you are within a few short minutes of two most often overlooked treasures.
 Makai, or ocean side look for the road that leads down to Ke’anae Peninsula.

 Back on the main road just past Ke’anae keep your eyes Mauka, or mountain side, approximately mile marker 18.9 for a very small lot.
-It only holds a couple of vehicles and you will find there is a set of stairs going up on the right hand side.
+It only holds a couple of vehicles and you will find there is a set of stairs going up on the right side.
 You definitely want to go up the stairs.
 Once you have ascended, the beauty you will behold is transcending!
 Wailua Valley and the Ko’olau Gap– the home of many distant yet spectacular waterfalls.
 You can also see the rim of Haleakala’s Crater.
 Look down the other side for a picturesque view of Ke’anae.

 As you travel on and feel your belly rumble for lunch, hold out for the Nahiku Marketplace.
-Local vendors dish up Thai food, scrumptious tacos, and my personal favorite – the yummiest coconut shrimp on island at the Island Chef stand.
+Local vendors dish up Thai food, scrumptious tacos, and my personal favorite – the yummiest coconut shrimp on the island at the Island Chef stand.
 There is a vast array of gifts to be found, such as jewelry and unique Maui souvenirs.
-Inside the coffee shop you will find the most mouth watering Lilikoi (passion fruit) bars and coconut bread – this is the stuff cravings are made of.
+Inside the coffee shop, you will find the most mouth-watering Lilikoi (passion fruit) bars and coconut bread – this is the stuff cravings are made of.

 Now, fully sated and back on the Road to Hana you are only 6 miles to town.
 After you visit and play at Waianapanapa (Black Sand Beach) and head into town, the Hasegawa General Store has a mish mash of many things you may have forgotten, want, or need.
 From cold bottled water and snacks to full on groceries, they also have tools, t-shirts, hats, cool Hana stickers for your car back home, and so much more.
 Stop in and browse; it supports local economy.

 Yes, the road can get precariously narrow in places, so please drive safely.
 It is worth it to witness the raw beauty that is so different from any other part of the island.
 Be extremely careful in choosing where to plant your feet if you are out to take pictures over cliff side.
 You might find there is no more but a tiny little bush between you and a very long drop down to the ocean.
 Feeling the earth crumble underfoot and realizing you are standing on a precipice is terrifying.
 Never under estimate the very dangerously disguised beauty of Hawaii!

 Other great stops if time permits is a bathroom break at the little roadside Kaupo General Store.
 The hotdogs there are a yummy treat, too.
 It is a little bit of a trek from Kaupoto Ulupalakua, and has more than its share of bumps in the road for a good clip; however, it eventually turns into smooth pavement with some pretty fun rollercoaster like hills.
-Beware of the cattle guards that can rattle your car like a set of maracas..
+Beware of the cattle guards that can rattle your car like a set of maracas.

 Once you make it to Ulupalakua you are right in the heart of Maui’s Wine Country.
 I cannot fail to mention having a glass of pineapple wine, it’s crisp, it’s sweet, it is oh so Maui.
 The Ulupalakua General Store is very paniolo (cowboy) townish, unique and super cool with a wide variety of fixin’s and gifts.